K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 2. Enter the group name by clicking ①"Create Group".
 Click ②"Save" button to complete creating authorized group.
 ![35]

 3. Select the group to remove from ① Authorized group.
-When Confirm form layer pops up, click "Delete" to delete authorized group.
+When Confirm form layer pops up, click "Delete" to delete the authorized group.
 ![36]

-4. Check user of the appropriate group by clicking ① Authorized group from the list.
+4. Check the user of the appropriate group by clicking ① Authorized group from the list.
 CLick ②"Register User".
 Click the selected user from the  ③ List.
 Register user by clicking the ④"Save" button.
 ![37]

 5. Confirm the user from ① Authorized Group's list.
 Check the ② Check Box of the user to delete from the list.
 Click the ③ enabled "Delete User" button.
 Complete deletion by clicking ④ "Delete" from the confirm pop-up screen.